It’s never too late to quit smoking

-- Try to reduce your stress.
-Take a hot bath, exercise, or read a book.
+- Write in a journal, exercise, or read a book.

 - Plan to do something every day that makes you happy.

-- Medications can help you reduce some of you urges to smoke.
+- Medications can help you reduce some of your urges to smoke.

-- Ask your health care provider for advice and carefully read the information on the package.
+- Ask your health care provider for advice and carefully read the information on the package to use medication properly.

-- These medications can double your chances of quitting and quitting for good.
+- These medications, along with behavior change support can double your chances of quitting and quitting for good.